Baldwins Charity and Allotments

 The Baldwins Charity allotments are on the left at the bottom of the hill out of Ullesthorpe going towards Claybrooke.

 Here are some photos of the garden created by the Ullesthorpe Pre-School with the money donated by Baldwins Charity.
-The area is one where children learn about nature and can have a quiet moment.
+The area is one where children can begin to learn about nature, growing things, and can have a quiet moment.